-Once the still-hot cake is secured in plastic, you’ll want to leave it be on the counter for 12 hours.
+Once the still-hot cake is secured in plastic, you’ll want to leave it on the counter for 12 hours.

 Once 12 hours have passed, you’re ready to chow down!
-Cut off the golden-brown sides of your cake, and cut into slices to serve.
+Cut off the golden-brown sides of your cake, and cut them into slices to serve.

 Remember that it may take a few tries before you get the cake right.
 Don’t give up right away!
 You can do it!

 Recommended Read: 15 Mistakes To Avoid When Baking A Cake